 and Airline Identity

 Another airport lounge design idea that Loyola touches on is the way in which these spaces provide airlines with an opportunity to truly flesh out travellers’ brand experience with them.
-Managing passenger flows is a vital part of airport lounge design, so utilising custom, branded public guided systems afford airlines a subtle way to reinforce their brand image while still creating the strongest possible customer experience for travellers.
+Managing passenger flows is a vital part of airport lounge furniture design, so utilising custom, branded public guided systems afford airlines a subtle way to reinforce their brand image while still creating the strongest possible customer experience for travellers.

 / Flexibility for frequently changing queueing configurations /